1525 Income | TANF

 The countable income of the AU is first applied to the GIC and then to the SON for the AU size.
 If the AU’s income is insufficient to meet its needs, the AU may be eligible for cash assistance, which cannot exceed the family maximum for the AU size.

-Refer to Chapter 1600, Eligibility Budgeting.
+Refer to Section 1605 Basic Budgeting.

 Consideration of Income